steventran619/ChocolateTaco/README.md

-- 👋 Hi, I’m Steven from Southern California.
+- 👋 Hi, I’m Steven from California.
 - 👀 I’m interested in learning all about Computer Science and applying solutions to real world problems.
 - 🌱 I’m currently learning Data Structures at Oregon State University.
 - 💞️ I’m looking to collaborate on open source projects!